iljuhenson/typeracer_clone/README.md

 This api allows you to make your own copy of Typeracer game.
 This game is powered by [Websocket protocol](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) and [JWT authentication](https://jwt.io/).

+As for how project client-server interaction should look like here's a quik workflow of the project:
+1. User opens up the website and the first thing he has to do is to sign up and then login.
+2. Next thing after user logs in h can proceed with creating his own race or choose a race from the list of the available races. _Note: race is basically who will type the given phrase first._
+3. Then he can enter the race and have fun completing it ([websocket implementation of race](#race-mechanics)).

 # Endpoints

 ## Signup